k21971/EvilHack/doc/evilhack-changelog.md

   or flagged as being in darkness
 - Fix: monsters will not steal objects made of a material they hate
 - Changes to the scroll of consecration
+- Changes to the scroll of consecration, take two